sbeecher0575/gurzilliancalendar/files/StoryFile.md

 the need for news addressed.
 He started each week at the Hub, where he gathered the week's news.
-Laws passed, updates on the war, and, most important of all, storm predictions.
+Laws passed, updates on the war, and, most important of all, storm predictions.\p
     {A}Once he had everything he needed, he'd strap on his helmet (safety first), hop on his one-wheel, and jet off down the block so fast it felt like